 Our minds are continuously involved in this inherited sacred dialogue, whether we have awareness of it or not.
 We each have an individual personal relationship to life and the living world that is not in isolation from a shared collective human experience, an evolutionary relationship with other species, to the living planet and life itself.

 Bringing our capacity for a deeper mindful awareness and caring attitude to this dialogue builds the bridge and bond of connectedness, the emergence of a holistic healthy engagement with this life and the nature of living.

 Mindfulness and Nature Retreats

-On Mindfulness and Nature retreats we explore the foundations of contemporary and traditional mindfulness practices; meditative exercises; nature immersion; and simplistic creative activities that help us remember and re-integrate with a healthy relationship to daily life and this living World.
+Since 2013 Ian has been running Mindfulness and Nature retreats in the Southwest WA exploring the foundations of contemporary and traditional mindfulness practices, meditative exercises, nature immersion, and simplistic creative activities that help us remember and re-integrate with a healthy relationship to daily life and the natural living World.

-Through the practice of mindfulness, actively remembering and participating in this sacred dialogue, our innate relationship to the natural world, we are working for the health and peace of all forms of life.
+Through the practice of mindfulness, actively remembering and participating in the sacred dialogues of nature and evolution, our innate relationship to the natural world, we are enlivened to work and care for the health and peace of all forms of life.

-Are a creative exploration of contemporary and ancient mindfulness trainings and meditative practices within a universal secular Buddhist tradition, applied in a time of ecological and societal crisis which can assist the emergence of life affirming individuals, human societies, and cultures.
+These retreats are a creative exploration of contemporary and ancient mindfulness trainings and meditative practices within a universal / global secular and sacred cross-cultural Buddhist tradition, applied in a time of ecological and societal crisis and change, which can assist the emergence of life affirming individuals, human societies, and cultures.